 Speaking Up for Home Education

 As WA’s peak body for home education, HEWA has always gone to bat for the rights of home educators.
-We’re not ones to toot our own horn but many of the freedoms and rights that home educators in WA enjoy have come about due to our tireless advocacy.
+Many of the freedoms and rights that WA home educators enjoy today have come about due to the tireless advocacy of HEWA committee members and volunteers, both past and present.

 At the height of the Covid upheaval in 2020, the pervading opinion was that home educating families were not being adversely affected.
 We conducted an extensive survey to assess and evidence the impact of Covid on our community.
 Unsurprisingly, the opposite was found to be the case.
 This information was made available to the Education Department, Commissioner, moderators and other key organisations.